H2CO3/Sparkling/doc/tutorial.md

         return x + 1;
     };

+Similarly, if you use a function expression to initialize a value in a hash table where the key is a string literal, the function name will be deduced from the key:

+    let object = {
+        "foo": fn (self) {
+            print("hello world");
+        }
+    };

 Parentheses around function parameters are optional; if they are omitted, then parameter names are not separated by commas; otherwise, they are: